openTdataCH/netexRealisationGuideSwitzerland/src/05_frames.md

 *→ [Template](./templates/PublicationDelivery.xml)*

 ### Usage Notes
+TODO Cannot make sense of the two sentences.
+Should be more clearly expressed if needed at all...

-* Basically, the containers could be defined arbitrarily.
+* TODO Basically, the containers could be defined arbitrarily.
 We are using the most common used version.
-* Be aware that what should be in a Frame in a given file is defined by the organisation of files that are defined in chapter on the [files](04_files.md).
+* TODO Be aware that what should be in a Frame in a given file is defined by the organisation of files that are defined in chapter on the [files](04_files.md).

 ## Frames